-"In 1904 there was again a bye-election in Oswestry and this time I won the seat.
-The contest was mainly on protection, a policy I still oppose.
-My political interests and my speeches in the House of Commons were confined to two points - personal freedom and sound finance.
 Altogether I fought seven elections in little more than ten years.
-My object in each case, however, was to further certain views which I considered right.
-I suppose each contest cost me about £1,000 - but I had help from friends and sometimes from the Liberal Party.
-I think, however, I spent in one way or another out of my own pocket about £10,000 in politics.
-The ten years I gave up to politics diminished my income as it took my attention from business.
-For a short time I was chairman of the Liberal Party in Liverpool.
+My object in each case however, was to further certain views which I considered right.
+I suppose each contest cost me about £1,000- but I had help from friends and sometimes from the Liberal Party.
+I think, however, I spent in one way or another out of my own pocket, about £10,000: in politics.
+The ten years I gave up to Politics diminished my income as it took my attention from business.
+For a short time I was Chairman of the Liberal Party in Liverpool.

-The statesmen with whom I had most sympathy were Fox, Cobden, and John Bright, who was no relation, and in my own time, Campbell Bannerman; the best speech I ever heard was made by Gladstone in Liverpool during the Home Rule campaign; my best piece of work in Parliament was abolishing flogging in Military Prisons (see Hansard, 1905).
+The Statesmen in the past who most affected me and with whom I had most sympathy were Charles James Fox, Cobden, and John Bright who was no relation, and in my own time Campbell Bannerman;

+Parliament did not modify my views and the best speech I ever heard was made by Gladstone in Liverpool during the Home Rule campaign; As to my best piece of work in Parliament, it was that I was largely instrumental in abolishing flogging in Military Prisons, for particulars of which I refer to Hansard (1905)